AlexJakeman/TeamEndalex/README.md

 ### HTML

 - There are no clear HTML errors within the project.
 Checked using W3C VS Code extension (https://marketplace.visualstudio.com/items?itemName=CelianRiboulet.webvalidator)
+- I have also run ALL the HTML pages through the following W3C Markup Validation Service, and there are no existing errors/warnings. (https://validator.w3.org/#validate_by_input)

 ### CSS

 - There are no clear CSS errors within the project.
 Checked using W3C VS Code extension (https://marketplace.visualstudio.com/items?itemName=CelianRiboulet.webvalidator)
+- I have also cut and pasted the entire custom CSS Style Sheet through the following W3C CSS Validator, there are currently no errors existing within the file. (https://jigsaw.w3.org/css-validator/#validate_by_input)

 ### First Time Visitor Goals